tanapl/LED-RaspPi-DeviceDrivers/README.md

 ### Build

-1. Open a Raspberry Pi on Ubuntu native (or WSL) and  Makefile in the folder that you want to save by using vim (optional).

-       $ vi Makefile

-2. Make a new .c file by using vim (optional) and save the code.
-Based on Makefile, the name of the file is "myled.c"
+1. First of all, clone this repository with the following command.

-       $ vi myled.c
+       $ git clone

-3. Type "make" and if there is no target mentioned at the beginning (or old), the process of that target will run.
+2. In the folder, type "make" and if there is no target mentioned at the beginning (or old), the process of that target will run.

        $ make

-4. Install the modules.
+3. Install the modules.

        $ sudo insmod myled.ko